mmoomocow/digital-commendations/README.md

 - DEBUG - A boolean value indicating if the application should be in debug mode

   - Example: True

+- SECURE_HSTS_SECONDS - The number of seconds that the browser should remember that the site is HTTPS only

+  - Example: `31536000`

+- PRODUCTION - A boolean value indicating if the application should run in production mode

+  - Example: `True`

 - ADMINS - A comma separated list of admins who will receive emails for 500 errors